April 17, 2020

 Thankfully, Conduit has you covered!
-We took a deep dive through the Google Ads and Microsoft Ads platform and all of our historical data to compile a comprehensive list of expert tips on building a highly-effective Google Adwords campaign.
+We took a deep dive through the Google Ads and Microsoft Ads platform, asked experts and reviewed all of our historical data to compile a comprehensive list of tips and tricks for building a highly-effective Google and Microsoft Ads campaign.

 In any given month, we manage 1,400 campaigns over 90+ Nielsen markets so we know what it means to run a successful PPC campaign.